5 Productive, Pain-Free Ways to Job Search During the Holidays Without Turning Into the Grinch

 Last week, one of my friends confided that her severance was almost gone.
 “I know I need to start looking for a job, but I might as well wait until January to start,” she said.

 Au contraire.
 I went on to list all of the things she should be doing right now.
-Yeah, I know (and she knows) it’s highly unlikely that she’s going to land a job this month, mere weeks before Christmas and New Year’s when everyone is drafting their out-of-office signatures.
+Yeah, I know (and she knows) it’s highly unlikely that she’s going to land a job this month, mere days before the holidays when everyone is drafting their out-of-office signatures.
 But that doesn’t mean that all job search work must be abandoned until the new year.
 Whether you’ve been entrenched in a search since Labor Day or are just beginning one, I promise there’s a (relatively) pain-free way to keep at it during the holidays.

 Read on for five things you can do now that will place you in prime position come January when everyone is business as usual again.